nbq/hifi-compile-scripts/README.md

 - Command pulls the most current copy of the compile script executes it
 - Updates the componants as needed
-- Pulls the newest HighFidelity code and if needed, compiles it
+- Pulls the newest HighFidelity code and compiles it
 - Creates a user named `hifi` to run HighFidelity DS/AC under (for security reasons)
 - Writes to the `/etc/profile.d/coal.sh` file the aliases for these local commands
 - Runs the DS/AC stack for the first time